-Fifteen years into the 21st century, the world has both outgrown and, at long last, grown into “globalisation”.
+Fifteen years into the 21st century, the world has both outgrown and, at long last, grown into “globalization”.
 It’s no longer some prospect of great promise or grave peril.
 It’s the new normal, yesterday’s news, the forecast that the weatherman, more or less, predicted correctly.
 What it has meant is that the world’s relationships of influence continue shifting.
 New powers are emerging and exerting their gathering authority in new ways.
 Traditional powers - and western institutions, in particular - necessarily must engage differently.

 At the Ford Foundation, this dispersal of influence is not a hazard to be feared, but rather a tremendous burst of creative, constructive energy to be harnessed.
-But we also understand that for many of the world’s most indispensable civil society organisations - the people’s bulwark against the excesses of business and government - it’s a call to arms, but also, at times, a cause for concern.
+But we also understand that for many of the world’s most indispensable civil society organizations - the people’s bulwark against the excesses of business and government - it’s a call to arms, but also, at times, a cause for concern.